|

 83. check

-examine so as to determine accuracy, quality, or condition
+examine to determine accuracy or quality

 Montesquieu explained that under this system each branch would Check and Balance the others, which would help protect the people's liberty.